xinzhan/core-services.en/help/interface/attributes/crs-data-file.md

 ---
 # About data file and data sources for Customer Attributes

-Data file requirements and multiple data sources for uploading Customer Attributes to the Experience Cloud.
+Data file requirements and multiple data sources for uploading Customer Attributes to Experience Cloud.

-You will need access to CRM or similar data from your enterprise.
+You need access to CRM or similar data from your enterprise.
 The data you upload to the Experience Cloud must be a `.csv` file.
 If you upload via FTP or sFTP, you also upload a `.fin` file.

 Customer Attributes is designed to handle a few files per day.
-To mitigate the issue of having a large number of small files delaying processing, files sent within 30 minutes of a previous batch from the same organization are routed to a lower-priority queue.
+To mitigate the issue of having many small files delaying processing, files sent within 30 minutes of a previous batch from the same organization are routed to a lower-priority queue.

 ## Allowed file types and naming requirements {#section_6F64FA02ACCC4215B0862CB6A1821FBF}